markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/develop/project.md

+---
+title: Create an Asset Compute project
+description:
+feature:
+topics:
+version: cloud-service
+doc-type: tutorial
+activity:
+audience: developer
+kt:
+thumbnail:
+---

-# Creating an Asset Compute application project
+# Create an Asset Compute project

-Custom Asset Compute applications are build as part of Node.js projects that adhere to a certain stucture.
-A single project can contain one or more Asset Compute workers.
+Asset Compute applications are Node.js projects that adhere to a certain stucture that allow them to be deployed to Adone I/O Runtime.
+A single project can contain one or more Asset Compute workers, with each worker having a discrete end-point that can be referenced from an AEM as a Cloud Service Processing Profile.

 ## Generate a project

 Use the [Adobe I/O CLI Asset Compute plugin](../set-up/development-environment.md#aio-cli) to generate a new, empty Asset Compute project:

+1. Open your terminal, and navigate to the folder which will contain your project.
-1. `$ aio app init` to begin the interactive project generation CLI.
+1. From the command line, execute `aio app init` to begin the interactive project generation CLI.
-    + This may open a browser prompting you to authenticate to Adobe I/O. Provide your Adobe credentials.
+    + This may open a Web browser prompting for authentication to Adobe I/O. Provide your Adobe credentials associated with the [required Adobe services and products](../set-up/accounts-and-service.md).
 If you are unable to log in, please follow these instructions on how to generate a project
 1. __Select Org__
-    + Select the //TODO Adobe Org that has AEM as a Cloud Service and Firefly registered.
+    + Select the Adobe Org that has AEM as a Cloud Service, Project Firefly, and Adobe Photoshop APIs are registered to.
 1. __Select Project__
     + Locate and select the Project.
 This is the [Project title](todo.md) created from the Firefly project template.
 1. __Select Workspace__